KumoriNya/dda/README.md

 3. [Spatial Statistics](#ss)

 # Questions for the exam
-in case we need to apply any algorithm, would their definition be attached somewhere?
+- in case we need to apply any algorithm, would their definition be attached -somewhere?
 (Like DL, innovations)
+    - YES

-if model selection shows up in tut -> make (written) notes Or check whether model selection would show up in the exam
+- if model selection shows up in tut -> make (written) notes - **THIS** ~~Or check whether model selection would show up in the exam~~

+- How and why do we choose alpha/a for bonferroni again?

+- De-trend and de-seasonalise examples?

+- Where does the "the process can be expressed as ..." come from for tut7 sol?

 # 2. Multivariate Normal Distribution (Lecture 2) <a name="mnd"></a>